locmai/locmai-home/resume/index.md

 ## Open-source Projects
-- **Humble - Self-hosted home server built with infrastructure code**
+- **Humble - Self-hosted home server built with infrastructure as code**
   - Repository: https://github.com/locmai/humble
   - Project site: https://humble.maibaloc.com/
   - The project is seeking to set up a ready-to-go environment with operating services using modern infrastructure as code with GitOps driven and managed by Kubernetes.